 Booking photo for Nicholas L. Smith (Courtesy: Cache County Jail).

-LOGAN — Weeks after waiving his right to a preliminary hearing, Nicholas L. Smith has decided to let a jury decide whether he is guilty of sexting with a teenage girl years ago.
-The 34-year-old Nibley man was originally arrested more than two years ago, when family members found “disturbing” text messages on his phone.
+LOGAN — A 34-year-old Nibley man accused of sexting a teenage girl and other crimes has waived his right to a preliminary hearing.
+Nicholas L. Smith was originally arrested more than two years ago, when family members found “disturbing” text messages on his phone.

-Smith was arraigned in 1st District Court Tuesday afternoon.
+Smith appeared in 1st District Court Thursday afternoon.
 He’s been charged with 10 counts of sexual exploitation of a minor and one count of enticing a minor over the internet, all second-degree felonies.
 He also faces three charges of distribution of pornography and one charge of soliciting or distributing child pornography, all third-degree felonies.

 Deputies allege that Smith recorded himself having sex with people multiple times in Nibley and also Logan Canyon.
 The victims claimed they did not know they were being filmed.
 Some of the videos may have also involved minors.
 The crimes are believed to have occurred between 2012 and 2017.